 - A quiet, verbal warning will be given to any children in the first instance when dealing with a minor misbehaviour. - 'Time in' will be given to children who have not upheld the school values through inappropriate behaviour.
 This will involve time spent with a supervisory adult who will engage them in a restorative conversation and some time in class instead of going out to play.
 This allows the child to address their behaviour and gives them a chance to turn their behaviour around.
 It also enables behaviour to be discussed away from an audience.
 A restorative conversation encourages the child to self-regulate and helps to lower the child's stress levels.
 A scripted dialogue for a restorative conversation will be given with recommended discussion starters to ensure consistency across the school - We follow the six, key behaviour for learning strands (The Six Strands) to help identify an area of need.
 These strands are: Boundaries, Resilience, Focus, Respect, Self-Regulation and Independence.
-A target may be selected from one of the strands for a child to work towards together at school and at home to help the child achieve a specific outcome. - Occasionally, very young children display impulsive reactions, such as flailing arms when over excited or frustrated, resulting in an unintentional injury to another child.
-In this situation both child's parents/carers will be contacted. - Incidents where behaviours are repetitive will be dealt with alongside our anti-bullying policy.
+A target may be selected from one of the strands for a child to work towards together at school and at home to help the child achieve a specific outcome. - Occasionally, a child may display an impulsive reaction to a given situation which will require a teacher's judgement to resolve the issue.
+In this instance, the teacher will undertake a restorative conversation.
+Parents will be informed depending upon the severity of the issue. - Incidents where behaviours are repetitive will be dealt with alongside our anti-bullying policy.